Lessons Learned in Game Art Production

 The Beat Board

-This pack of images was good and it helped to make the game start a little more “real” for the art team.
+This set of images was good and it helped to make the game start a little more “real” for the art team.
 Now the tech artists could start thinking about the tools we’d need, the UI designers could start thinking about the communication with the players, and so on.
 I asked the 3D modeler to block the assets we would need as fast as he could, and in a couple of days he delivered the blocked 3D assets and I sat down with one of the game designers to make the level design.
 As he laid the assets on the scene I made sure to ask what he was trying to achieve with his asset compositions.
 After we designed half of the level together, I went to my computer and Cintiq and made a second pass at all the level designs, looking for more pleasing and entertaining compositions (always respecting his established intentions).

 At the time I didn’t have a VR headset to test the level design, so I managed to use a workaround: the game locomotion was based on waypoints (to avoid motion sickness), and I used these waypoint positions as cameras to check the level design.
 Though it was still a flat screen, it was the most precise way I had to exactly mimic the player viewpoint.
 Because of this workaround, we avoided problems we’d normally face during the proof of concept phase (when the game designers laid out the standalone levels) and, although this freed the artists to work on other things, it made the levels lack in appeal and staging.